 - Send a thank you e-mail a couple of days after your event.

 - Include a way to request a verification letter in your thank you e-mail, and provide verification letters in a timely manner.

 - Feed expo/packet pickup volunteers a meal, even for 4 hour shifts.
 Order Dominos.
 It's inexpensive ($2 per person) and they deliver.
 Also feed them snacks and water bottles.

 - Feed start/finish volunteers breakfast.
 Buy muffins and danishes at Vons the day before.

 - Don't get coffee and don't make coffee.
 It's too much hassle.

 - Feed water station volunteers snacks.
 Buy them at Vons the day before, then place them in water station trucks the day before.

 Email Blast Design

-- Have one goal and one button per e-mail blast.
+- Have one goal, one event, and one link/button per e-mail blast.
 Don't try to both recruit volunteers and get runner registrations.
-Don't try to recruit volunteers for multiple events.
+Don't try to recruit volunteers for more than one event.